 The MHA program does require a lot of work.
 This is especially true during the first 4 months, as you re-adapt yourself to the academic lifestyle.
-Expect to spend 18-20 hours per week for a part-time students and approximately 50-60 hours per week for full time students including class time, group work and homework.
+Expect to spend 18-20 hours per week for as a professional student, which includies class time, group work and homework.

 Do you have a lot of case studies compared to lectures?

 You will have a mix of the case-study approach and the lecture approach in your courses, depending on the professor and the course.
 Some teachers like to use cases for each lecture, while others use case work simply for assignment and evaluation purposes.
 Most of the faculty uses some aspect of the case-study approach within their respective courses.

 When will I find out if I am admitted?

 Files are evaluated once they are complete (including the admission test results (GMAT or GRE)).
 Please allow 4 to 6 weeks for final decision.